 Don't know what to say?
 Even a simple, "I don't know what to say," is better than ignoring the person outright.
 It is not a rejection, but rather, an admission of caring.

-So, instead of letting fear of saying or doing the wrong thing make you do absolutely nothing at all, here's how you can help you help someone:
+Instead of allowing fear of saying or doing the wrong thing to make you do absolutely nothing at all, here's how you can help someone:

 DON'T tell the person just diagnosed that you know a woman who just died, had a negative mammogram or recently had a scare.
 And don't tell her that you know just how she feels (unless you've also gone through a similar experience), because even though you may be the most empathetic person in the world, you can't possibly know.

 DO admit that you might not know just what to say, but that you are here for her nonetheless.
 Let her know that you are willing to do anything she might need, even if it's just listening.
 (Another gesture that I'll never forget is what my former boss did for me the day I arrived home from the hospital.
 He traveled many miles through a bad snowstorm, pulled a chair up to my bedside, where I lay in a combination of shock and drug-induced haze, and sat, silently, for hours.
 No words were exchanged.
 In retrospect, no words could have helped as much as his quiet presence that day.)